bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

 sub-GlyphRenderers for the graph nodes and the graph edges.
 This allows for customizing the nodes by modifying the GraphRenderer's ``node_renderer`` property.
-It's possible to replace the default Circle node glyph with any XYGlyph instance, for example a Rect or Oval glyph.
+It's possible to replace the default Circle node glyph with any XYGlyph instance, for example a Rect or Ellipse glyph.
 Similarly, the style properties of the edges can modified through the ``edge_renderer`` property.
 The edge glyph is currently limited to a MultiLine glyph.